feldera/feldera/docs/sql/types.md

 A suffix of `NULL` or `NOT NULL` can be appended to a type name to indicate the nullability.
 A type with no suffix is not nullable by default.

+Note: the `FLOAT` type is not supported.
+Please use `REAL` or `DOUBLE` instead.
+Various SQL dialects do not agree on the size of the `FLOAT` type, so we have decided to prohibit its use to avoid subtle bugs.

 ## Computations on nullable types